reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 I suspect the intention was to create a pragmatic set of defaults which encourage the right behavior.
-The goal, as [Jeff Atwood] has talked about, should be "fall[ing] into the [The Pit of Success]", a phrase coined by a language designer at Microsoft.
-In this case it's far too easy to fall into "pit of despair" by choosing the simplest option.
+The goal, as [Jeff Atwood] has talked about, should be "fall[ing] into the [The Pit of Success]" (a phrase coined by a language designer at Microsoft).
+In this case, it's far too easy to fall into "pit of despair" by choosing the simplest option.

 My personal assessment is that the framework designers only partially